 - Duration: Automatically calculates the time between the planned Start and Finish dates.

-- Font: Select the font and size.
+- Face & Size: Select the text style and size.

-- Color: Select the text color.
+- Style & Color: Select the text style and color.

 - Apply to Topic only: Select to apply this style to the Topic column only.
 If unselected, this style applies to all columns.